ASSETS’ Home Base—A Catalyst for Transformation

 ASSETS is partnering with Lancaster Equity and Willow Valley Communities to select diverse food vendors to ensure that the Southern Market food hall reflects and supports the community that surrounds it.
 ASSETS is not running or managing the food hall.

-Instead, ASSETS is supporting the process by launching an innovative Food Lab Incubator that will support a growing roster of small culinary startups and provide training to those interested in becoming a food hall vendor.
+Instead, ASSETS is supporting the process by launching an innovative Food Industry Lab that will support a growing roster of small culinary creatives and provide training to those interested in becoming a food hall vendor.
 This Incubator, designed for all types of food-based businesses, will provide industry-specific training and connections with area suppliers and distributors.
 It will initially focus on the Southern Market food hall vendors, but will eventually grow to include other food-based entrepreneurs who need ASSETS’ support.
 ASSETS’ business training center will educate and prepare local, budding entrepreneurs to build skills in hospitality businesses.

 I am a chef or a food-based business owner and I’m interested in learning more about the food hall.
 Who should I contact?